 A rabbit who’s droppings are only temporarily smaller is likely fine.
 They may have been stressed out by something for a short period of time.
 You want to look out for a consistent decrease in the size of the rabbit poops.
 This indicates long term stress in your rabbit’s daily life, which can easily result in depression.

-Their behavior may change causing them to sit around more, but this is only natural and is not something to be concerned about.
+This doesn’t mean your rabbit is unhappy whenever it’s warm, but heat can cause behavior changes that mimic a summer seasonal depression.
+They may have less energy and be generally lethargic, but this is only natural and is not something to be concerned about.
 When the weather finally starts to cool off in the fall, your rabbit will start to be more active again.

 If you are worried in the meantime, you can pay attention to your rabbit’s behavior in the morning and evening.
 Your rabbit will more naturally be active during these times of day.
 So even if they lack energy and curiosity during the afternoon, they’ll still have some of their curious energy during these cooler times of day.